What is Crohn's Disease?

 Treatment of Crohn's disease is directed at reducing inflammation - treating flares in the activity of the disease, and maintaining remissions.
 The type of medication that is used depends on the severity of the inflammation and how well the disease responds to initial treatment.
-If inflammation does not decrease with initial treatment, more powerful medications are used though the risks for serious side effects increase.
+If inflammation does not decrease with initial treatment, more powerful medications are used, though risks for serious side effects increase.
 With severe disease, the more powerful medications may be used immediately.

 Surgery in Crohn's Disease